nicotroia/react-native-floating-action-menu/README.md

 # react-native-floating-action-menu

+100% JS.
+No dependencies.
 Inspired by material-design's Floating Action Button.
 Please customize to your needs and enjoy.
 PRs are welcome!

 ## Installation

 ```
-npm install react-native-floating-action-menu --save
+yarn add react-native-floating-action-menu
 ```
 or
 ```
-yarn add react-native-floating-action-menu
+npm install react-native-floating-action-menu --save
 ```

 ## Usage